kragen/dernocua/text/freezer-seacrete.md

 it flows around the form on all sides while being barely denser than water, then flocculate it by adding flocculants.

+More generally, colloidal fillers, such as deflocculated clay, deflocculated silt, or especially deflocculated micron-sized barytes, might reduce the problem significantly; unlike sand and similar particles, they can flow around the aluminum, and you can adjust them to have density that is very close to that of aluminum to make it closer to neutrally buoyant.

 Additional fillers like ground mica, talc, mullite, glass fiber, basalt fiber, chopped rock wool, carbon fiber, and cellulose fiber should help to improve the mechanical properties of the result, as